alkoclick/alkoclick.github.io/compensation.md

 This is my list of tech-related compensations.
 I am posting this publicly because I feel it helps folks to understand their options in the industry more, and hopefully also to increase the publicly available datapoints.

 The inspiration came from [Xe's blog](https://xeiaso.net/salary-transparency).
 Why don't you try it too?

 All amounts are yearly.
 If you're looking for more detailed info on my roles, you probably wanna check my [LinkedIn](https://www.linkedin.com/in/alkoclick/).

+## 2015
+Aristotle University of Thessaloniki - IT Intern: 3300 EUR Cardgame Suite - Sole Developer: 2000 EUR

+## 2016
+Aristotle University of Thessaloniki - IT Intern: 4000 EUR Aristotle University / ESA - Thesis project: 3000 EUR

 ## 2017
 OnSkull Games - Programmer/Level Designer: 8400 EUR